 Since we are keeping this engine stock, we utilized the stock harness and used the stock computer.
 Just Chevy Trucks converted the harness for us, removing unnecessary items, and flashing the computer for those changes.
 They also added a fuse panel and OBD-II connector.
 This factory wiring harness isn’t the fanciest, but it works flawlessly and was simple to wire in.

 The alternator and the battery cable to the starter were the only wires that had to be connected from the converted wiring harness.
 They were all clearly marked, making an easy installation.
 These were wires such as: hot, hot in run, starter signal, tach, etc. Attaching them only took an hour or so.

-Looking again at the cost of picking up a wiring harness versus spending countless hours on it ourselves, we opted to have Just Chevy Trucks convert it for us and include the wiring with the motor.
+Looking again at the cost of picking up a wiring harness versus spending countless hours on it ourselves, we opted to have Just Chevy Trucks convert it for us and include the wiring with the engine.

 Transmission and Driveshaft

 You could use a traditional GM transmission, such as a 7ooR4, TH400, or a manual but since the 4L80E we’re using is much bigger than what came out of the car, we did have to cut and rebuild the transmission hump.

 As far as mounting the transmission we used the stock 4L80E rubber mount and fabricated a perch for it to sit on the stock crossmember.
 In order to get the car shifting properly we called Lokar Performance and got a universal column shifter kit.
 This allowed us to use the factory column shift.
 This was money well spent as the installation of the Lokar shifter only took about an hour total.